divykantsharma/12-Weather-Project/README.md

 # 12-Weather-Project
-Made this project with the help of Open Weather API , based on JavaScript and used Node and express as my framework.
+Made this project with the help of Open Weather API , with the help of JavaScript using Express framework in Node.js